Cynthia Lummis: Elections

 After U.S. Senator Craig L. Thomas died on June 4, 2007, Lummis announced on June 12 that she would seek an appointment to replace him.
 She placed third in the final vote, making her one of the nominees submitted to the governor as a candidate for appointment, alongside John Barrasso and Tom Sansonetti.
 Freudenthal selected Barrasso to replace Thomas.
 Lummis was speculated as a possible candidate in the 2014 United States Senate election.

 On June 20, 2019, Lummis filed to run for a seat in the United States Senate to succeed retiring Senator Mike Enzi.
 She won the Republican nomination and defeated Democratic nominee Merav Ben-David in the general election.
 Her victory made her the first woman to represent Wyoming in the United States Senate.
 She raised more during the campaign than all of her Republican and Democratic opponents combined.
 During the campaign Lummis raised $3,003,788 and spent $3,037,813 while Ben-David raised $559,626 and spent $545,348.

-Lummis has announced she is running for reelection in 2026.
+On December 19, 2025, Lummis announced that she would not run for reelection in 2026.